iAmG-r00t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- All your code should be in the `main` function.
 	- You can only use `putchar` twice in your code.
 	- I have two solutions for this, one which is the main one using a while loop, while the [second one](./7-print_tebahpla.2.c) uses a for loop.
+8. [Hexadecimal](./8-print_base16.c) : A C program that prints all the numbers os base 16 in lowercase, followed by a new line.
+	- You can only use the `putchar` function (every other function(`printf`, `puts`, etc ..) is forbidden).
+	- All your code should be in the `main` function.
+	- You can only use `putchar` three times in your code.